cbowdon/lim2v/README.md

 There were some complexities to this.
 The sharing of (static) tokens across documents means that there are too many doc matches for each token.
-It was necessary to use potion's embedding weightings and reciprocal rank fusion (RRF) to re-score the results of the initial token search and prune it quite aggressively.
+It was necessary to use potion's embedding weightings to re-score the results of the initial token search and prune it quite aggressively.

 | Model                        | Subset                    | MRR@10 |
 | ---------------------------- | ------------------------- | ------ |